-International Standard on Auditing (UK and Ireland) 240
+International Standard on Auditing (UK) 240 (Revised June 2016)

-The auditor's responsibilities relating to fraud in an audit of financial statements
+The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements

-The FRC is responsible for promoting high quality corporate governance and reporting to foster investment.
-We set the UK Corporate Governance and Stewardship Codes as well as UK standards for accounting, auditing and actuarial work.
-We represent UK interests in international standard-setting.
-We also monitor and take action to promote the quality of corporate reporting and auditing.
-We operate independent disciplinary arrangements for accountants and actuaries; and oversee the regulatory activities of the accountancy and actuarial professional bodies.
+The Financial Reporting Council (FRC) is the UK's independent regulator responsible for promoting high quality corporate governance and reporting to foster investment.
+The FRC sets the UK Corporate Governance and Stewardship Codes and UK standards for accounting and actuarial work; monitors and takes action to promote the quality of corporate reporting; and operates independent enforcement arrangements for accountants and actuaries.
+As the Competent Authority for audit in the UK the FRC sets auditing and ethical standards and monitors and enforces audit quality.